A "spirited" spoof of win-big-cash vanity poetry contests

 midst wide-eyed wanna-be’s filling the hall.

-I'm bound to win, they've got my dough.
+I'm bound to win, I've paid them dough.

-Emcees for The Quill hushed all to be still
+Emcees for The Quill bode all to be still

 as poets prepared to engage.

-It is a condition they give a rendition
+It is a condition each give a rendition

 of verse for rehearsing on stage.